michaelpatrickpurcell/prophecy/README.md

 __Example__

-The Players are making a Check to determine the Outcome of a Scene that has a Difficulty Rating of _d = 3_.
+The Players are making a Check to determine the Outcome of a Scene that has a Difficulty Rating of (`3`).
 The Players have identified three pairs of Matching Aspects while Performing the Scene.
 Two of the Scene's precursors were resolved successfully.
 Therefore, the Dice Pool consists of five dice.

 When rolled, these dice yield the values {`3`, `6`, `5`, `1`, `6`}.
-Because two of the dice yielded a value of `6`, two additional dice are added to the pool.
+Because two of the dice yielded a value of {`6`}, two additional dice are added to the pool.
 When rolled, these dice yield the values {`2`,`6`}.
-Because one of the dice yielded a value of `6`, one additional die is added to the pool.
+Because one of the dice yielded a value of {`6`}, one additional die is added to the pool.
 When rolled, this die yields the value {`4`}.
 So, this roll yields the values {`3`, `6`, `5`, `1`, `6`, `2`, `6`, `4`}.